tdemin/tdem.in/content/post/telegram-and-secure-messaging.md

 ---
-title: "Telegram and Secure Messaging"
+title: Telegram and Secure Messaging
 date: 2017-07-05T12:00:00+00:00
-tags: ["Telegram", "messaging", "security", "privacy", "end-to-end encryption"]
+tags: [Telegram, messaging, security, privacy, end-to-end encryption]
 ---

 Telegram, as it states on its home page, is a secure messenger.
 Over the years